kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 #### Federated scheduling

 Out of scope of the document.
-Can be implemented as an agreggation of cluster capacities of individual subclusters.
+Can be implemented as an aggregation of cluster capacities of individual sub-clusters.

 #### Multiple schedulers